Sevinj Jafarzade

 Sevinj Fail gizi Jafarzade (Sevinc Fail qızı Cəfərzadə; born 1 June 1994) is an Azerbaijani footballer who plays as a forward for Yüksekova in the Turkish Super League, and the Azerbaijan women's national team.
 She is a highly technical forward who has played as winger and midfield.

 Club career

 Jafarzade played in Russia for eight years in the Russian Women's Championship, five years of which were with Krasnodar.
-She socred two goals in 56 matches at Krasnodar.
+She scored two goals in 56 matches at Krasnodar.

 In January 2024, she went to Saudi Arabia to play for Eastern Flames in the 2024 season on loan from Krasnodar.
 End July 2024, she mutually terminated her contract with the club, which was to expire end of the year.
 She stated that she returns to Krasnodar.

 In September 2025, she moved to Turkey, and signed with Yüksekova in Hakkari Province to play in the Turkish Super League, althoutgh she was offered a role in the club structure by the Krasnodar management.